AnestisAsl/Hermes-d3-visualisation/README.md

 3. Add PHPUnit tests.<br>

 ## Notes<br>
-The application has been updated so the contents at the deliverables folder are not up to date.<br>
-The deliverables folder will be updated soon.
+You can have a brief preview of the projest by reading the .pdf file.
+The images are not up to date but they will be soon.